Voices of Boston: The Jamaica Plain angel food cake robbery

 Looking for more oral histories?
 Explore the City’s oral history collection here!

-Colleen Nugent is a History PhD student at Northeastern University, with certificates in Digital Humanities, Public History, and Women, Gender, and Sexuality Studies.
-You can follow her at clnugent.net.
+This post was written by Colleen Nugent.
+She is a History PhD student at Northeastern University, with certificates in Digital Humanities, Public History, and Women, Gender, and Sexuality Studies.
+You can follow her at colleenlnugent.com.